Jane Purcell Coffee: Early life and education

-Career and later life
+Career

 In order to avoid hiring discrimination, Coffee applied to faculty positions using only her first initial, "J.".
 This led to a job offer at Richmond College, which later became the College of Staten Island, and she began working there in 1970.

 During this time, she lived with her husband in Maplewood, New Jersey, commuting to their jobs in Staten Island and in New York City, respectively.
 Their daughter, Megan Coffee (now a medical researcher at Columbia University) was born in 1976.
 In the late 1970s, Coffee took a new faculty position, at the United States Naval Academy in Annapolis, Maryland, at about the same time as her husband became a professor at Georgetown University in Washington, DC.
 As child care, she sat her daughter at the back of her classroom at the academy.

 After this, Coffee returned to the College of Staten Island, as chair of mathematics, and her husband moved to Columbia University.
 An incident from this time spurred her creation of the college's Teacher Education Honors Academy: she met a woman on a train who freely confessed her innumeracy, only to discover later that the same woman was a teacher at her daughter's elementary school.
 The academy aimed at improving that situation by preparing college students for a career as a secondary school STEM educator.

+Personal life and death

+She married John C. Coffee with whom she had 1 daughter.

 She died on September 23, 2022.